Using Acetone Solvent as an Ultrasonic Bath

 Important Note: When cleaning using this option operations should be carried out with sufficient ventilation to prevent solvent vapor accumulation.

-The ventilation system must ensure that the flammable vapor cannot reach an ignitable concentration near the ultrasonic tank.
-Always check local fire regulations for the maximum quantity of flammable solvent that may be treated in an open ultrasonic tank.
+The ventilation system must ensure that the flammable vapor cannot reach an ignitable concentration near the ultrasonic cleaning equipment.
+Always check local fire regulations for the maximum quantity of any flammable solvent used as an ultrasonic bath.

 2. Use Specially Designed Explosion-Proof Ultrasonic Cleaners

-For large scale operations the SOL XP explosion-proof ultrasonic cleaning systems in 4, 6, 9 and 33 gallon tank capacities are available from Tovatech.
-These are designed to be used with low flash point volatile cleaning solvents such as an acetone cleaner.
+For large scale operations the SOL XP explosion-proof ultrasonic cleaning systems in 2, 4, 6, 9, 15 and 33 gallon tank capacities are available from Tovatech.
+These are designed to be used with low flash point volatile cleaning solvents such as acetone.

 The 40 kHz ultrasonic frequency SOL XP equipment is compliant with all Class I, Division 1 (CID1) code and zone requirements.* Different only in tank dimensions and capacities they can be fitted with a cooling jacket around the upper tank perimeter to capture solvent vapor and reduce odor.